(145480) 2005 TB190

-' (provisional designation ') is a trans-Neptunian object (TNO) with an absolute magnitude of 4.4.
+' is a trans-Neptunian object (TNO) with an absolute magnitude of 4.4.

 Orbit

 is located near the "gap", a poorly understood region.

 is classified as scattered-extended by the Deep Ecliptic Survey (DES), because its orbit appears to be beyond significant gravitational interactions with Neptune's current orbit.
 However, if Neptune migrated outward, there would have been a period when Neptune had a higher eccentricity.
 The aphelion of lies at 104 AU.

 Simulations by Emelʹyanenko and Kiseleva in 2007 showed that appears to have less than a 1% chance of being in a 4:1 resonance with Neptune.

 It has been observed 202 times over seven oppositions.
-It will come to perihelion in January 2017.
+It came to perihelion in January 2017.
 There are precovery observations dating back to November 2001.